How to budget on a low income: A simple 7-step plan

 Tip: Use different bank accounts or e-wallets for each category to avoid mixing funds.

-Step 7: Review and Adjust Weekly
+Step 7: Review and adjust weekly

 Goal: Keep your budget responsive and stress-free.